 9th GRADE PROGRAM

 Ninth graders are enrolled in freshmen guidance classes beginning their first semester.
 In September, freshmen parents are invited to a special Freshmen Parent Night.
 During this informative evening, parents meet their student's teachers and are provided strategies to help their students succeed throughout each of their four years of high school.
 In addition, there are three Parent Teacher Nights held in October, December and in March for the parents to meet with the subject teachers and a SJP counselor.

-100% of the graduates of St. John’s Preparatory School go on to college.
-Counselors begin working with students regarding college preparation as early as sophomore year.
+Counselors continue to monitor student progress and identify support programs to meet graduation requirements.
+In the sophomore guidance classes, career, college planning, and implementing a graduation plan becomes the focus of the Fall Parent Workshop.
 All sophomores sit for the Preliminary Scholastic Achievement Test (PSAT) offered here at St. John's Prep in mid October.
 In addition, sophomores are invited to attend our annual College Fair held here at SJP in the last week of October

 Junior Year begins with the Preliminary Scholastic Achievement Test/ National Merit Scholarship Qualifying Test (PSAT/NMSQT) in October and ends with the Registration for the Scholastic Achievement Test (SAT) or ACT in May.

 On-Site Evaluation and Colleges Visiting SJP

 St. John's Prep invites a number of colleges and universities to hold on-site evaluations during the year.
 Any senior who meets the requirements (Grade Point Average and SAT score) set by the participating college/university may apply in advance of the day and will be interviewed by a representative of the college on the day of the visitation.
 There is no fee for this application and at the conclusion of the interview the student will receive an immediate response of acceptance, deferral or rejection.